The strength of your online presence determines the success or failure of your business these days.

 But before you build one, make sure you have a clear understanding of your website’s purpose.
 This will help you decide what website elements and functions the site needs.

 The first step in creating a website for your business is deciding which platform to build your site.
-If you are doing it yourself, you have two options— using a website builder or installing a CMS like WordPress.
+If you are doing it yourself, you have two options— using an Australian website builder or installing a CMS like WordPress.